Is it Safe to Travel to Cuba in 2026? What Tourists Should Know Before Visiting

 Cuba Travel Restrictions

 Currently, U.S. citizens can only be admitted into Cuba if their travel qualifies for one of the 12 authorized travel categories below.
-You’ll likely have to self-report which category your travel fits within when booking airfare and you may be required to show proof your trip itinerary meets the requirements of the category.
-Here are the 12 categories of authorized travel to Cuba:
+You’ll likely have to self-report which category your travel fits within when booking airfare, and you may be required to show proof that your trip itinerary meets the requirements of the category.

 • Family Visits